greenstatic/bigbluebutton-exporter/docs/getting-started.md

 !!! note
     We assume a working Grafana-Prometheus installation.
-    If you used the All-In-One Monitoring Stack installation type, you should have connected Prometheus to Grafana during the setup guide.
+    If you used the All-In-One Monitoring Stack installation type you are covered since Grafana, Prometheus and node_exporter come preconfigured.

 Login to Grafana and in the left menu click on _+ icon -> import_